[Updated March 2021]

 Chris Schrier | @schrierc

-	Chris is a Senior SRE at Google and his Twitter feed mixes highlights from the latest DevOps conferences, SRE trending topics, tech-related anecdotes and insights into his life as a dad of two.
+Chris is a Senior SRE at Google and his Twitter feed mixes highlights from the latest DevOps conferences, SRE trending topics, tech-related anecdotes and insights into his life as a parent.

 Stephen Thorne | @jerub

 Stephen is an SRE in London, where he works on the Google Cloud Platform.
 Co-editor of the Site Reliability Handbook and a frequent blogger on SRE-related issues.

 Seth Vargo | @sethvargo